The Hidden Emotional Toll of Supporting Someone with OCD

 Your limits.

-Supporting someone with OCD doesn’t mean losing yourself.
+Supporting someone with OCD shouldn't require losing yourself in the process.